JoseRoca/AfxNova/docs/Collections/Linked Lists.md

 # DVarList

-`DWStrList`implements an indexed double-linked list for the `DVARIANT` (dynamic variant) data type.
+`DVarList`implements an indexed double-linked list for the `DVARIANT` (dynamic variant) data type.
 A `DVARIANT` can contain any kind of data except fixed-length string data.

 #### Usage example: